burza0/Testy_serwisu_Pracuj_pl/README.md

 # Testy-Serwisu-Pracuj.pl
-> Testing the most important functionalities of the website
+> Automatic tests of the most important functionalities of the website

 ## Table of Contents
 * [Technologies Used](#technologies-used)